Stage III Pancreatic Cancer Treatment

 - FOLFIRINOX was more toxic than gemcitabine; 5.4% of patients in this group had febrile neutropenia.
 At 6 months, 31% of the patients in the FOLFIRINOX group had a definitive degradation of quality of life, versus 66% in the gemcitabine group (HR = 0.47; 95% CI, 0.30–0.70; P < .001).

-- Based on this trial, FOLFIRINOX is considered a standard treatment option for patients with advanced pancreatic cancer.
+- On the basis of this trial, FOLFIRINOX is considered a standard treatment option for patients with advanced pancreatic cancer.

 - 5-FU, leucovorin, and oxaliplatin (OFF regimen) versus best supportive care (BSC): Second-line chemotherapy after progression on a gemcitabine-based regimen may be beneficial.
 The CONKO-003 investigators randomly assigned patients in the second line of chemotherapy to either the OFF regimen or BSC.; [Level of evidence: 3iA] The OFF regimen consisted of leucovorin (200 mg/m2) followed by 5-FU (2,000 mg/m2 [24-hour continuous infusion] on days 1, 8, 15, and 22) and oxaliplatin (85 mg/m2 on days 8 and 22).
 After a rest of 3 weeks, the next cycle was started on day 43.
 The trial was terminated early because of poor accrual, and only 46 patients were randomly assigned to either the OFF regimen or BSC.